aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/picformatoption/_index.md

 ```

-how many the picture stack and scale with.
+Gets how many the picture stack and scale with.

 **Returns:**
 double